 What is the Consumer Protection Act?

 The Consumer Protection Act, implemented in 1986, gives easy and fast compensation to consumer grievances.
 It safeguards and encourages consumers to speak against insufficiency and flaws in goods and services.
-If traders and manufacturers practice any foul trade, this act protects their rights as a consumer.
-The main motivation of this forum is to bestow aid to both the parties and eliminate long lawsuits.
+If traders and manufacturers practice any illegal trade, this act protects their rights as a consumer.
+The primary motivation of this forum is to bestow aid to both the parties and eliminate lengthy lawsuits.

-- Right to get assured access, to a variety of services and goods at a competitive price.
+- Right to Choose- Consumer should have the right to choose from a variety of goods and in a competitive price.

 How to File a Complaint?